-When you are selected for the rank of SSqt, you are automatically enrolled in 7-skill level upgrade training.
-To be awarded your 7-level, you must review and validate your knowledge of all core tasks and complete the Financial Management and Comptroller Craftsman (FMCC) in-residence course at the FM Learning Center (FMLC) in-residence course.
+When you are selected for the rank of SSgt, you are automatically enrolled in 7-skill level upgrade training.
+To be awarded your 7-level, you must review and validate your knowledge of all core tasks and complete the Financial Management and Comptroller Craftsman (FMCC) in-residence course at the FM Learning Center (FMLC) in-residen distance learning opportunities.
+As a TSgt-select or TSgt, you should attend Silver Flag as well as complete the NCO Academy to develop both your functional leadership competencies.

+Comptroller Craftsman (FMCC) in-residence course at the FM Learning Center (FMLC) in-residence course.
 Additionally, you must be signed off on all XFFA2 UTC tasks.
 In concert with these efforts, you should complete your CCAF degree in financial management within your first four to six years of military service.

-One of our primary deployment capabilities is the independent TSqt or MSgt paying agent.
-As such, you need to enhance your deployment skills through OJT, supplemental training, and distance learning opportunities.
-As a TSgt-select or TSgt, you should attend Silver Flag as well as complete the NCO Academy to develop both your functional leadership competencies.
+One of our primary deployment capabilities is the independent TSgt or MSgt paying agent.
+As such, you need to enhance your deployment skills through OJT, supplemental training, and